 Alison and Craig were a great couple.
-They still are, obviously, but they were a great couple to work with on their wedding day.
+They still are, obviously, but they were a great couple to work with on their wedding day in Glasgow.
 They listened when I told them how much time we needed.
-They listened when I guided them about group photographs.
+Alison and Craig listened when I guided them about group photographs.
 They took it all on board.
 The end result?
 Everything.

 Listening meant we could explore outside with the photographs.
 We went for walks, we found some amazing locations.
 And when as a photographer, you lie down in the middle of Glasgow’s Argyle Street, on a hot Saturday afternoon, next to a puddle, and your couple know you well enough not to question you, you can produce something special.
 Easily one of my favourite wedding photographs.
 I’ve been looking for the ultimate puddle shot for a long time.
 I finally felt as if I found it.